 Since then, we continue to advocate for what we regard as worthy causes, and to encourage everyone else to do the same.
 There are many, locally, nationally, and internationally.
 As a good starting point for finding your best fit, we recommend browsing the list of links available from The Resistance Manual, here.

+Information about some of the many Idaho groups that are working on specific kinds of advocacy or supporting specific issues or causes is listed on our Allies page.
 Before you get involved in any movement, however, make sure you understand what the cause is — and what it's trying to achieve.
 CNN put together a list of 25 ways to become involved (regardless of your ideologies), which are here.

 From Womens March Global, the international project “to amplify and activate issues using education, mobilization, dialogue, engagement and collective action in order to advance equality, justice, freedom and inclusion worldwide.”